AmericoLV/Energias-em-Batalha/README.md

 Energias em Batalha (Energies at Battle) 🃏⚡

-Is a Card Combat Game (CCG) developed using Unity and C#.
-This project was created as a practical application of the concepts learned during the course "Learn To Create a Card Combat Game With Unity & C#".

-🎮 About the Game
-In this game, players utilize various types of energy cards to face opponents in a strategic, turn-based combat system.
-The project focuses on solid game logic, data management, and a smooth user experience.
+Is a strategic Card Combat Game (CCG) developed with Unity and C#.
+It challenges players to master energy management while learning about sustainability through a battle between "The Good" (eco-friendly actions) and "The Evil" (waste and pollution).

+🎮 Gameplay & Mechanics

+* Objective: Reduce the opponent's 50 HP to zero using a deck of 20 unique cards.

+* Strategic Balance: "Good" cards have low costs and high defense, while "Evil" cards offer high attack but are unsustainable and expensive.

+* Dynamic Energy System: Turn-based energy distribution (10 to 12 points) designed to balance the advantage between the first and second players.

+* AI Difficulty Modes: Three battle arenas (Conscious Consumption, Green Energy, and Clean Energy) featuring Easy, Medium, and Hard AI logic.

+* Automated Combat: A positional attack phase where cards damage opposing units or strike the enemy player directly if the lane is clear.

 🚀 Technologies & Core Concepts

-Unity & C#: Game engine and core programming logic.
+* Unity & C#: Core engine and programming logic.

-Scriptable Objects: Used for creating and managing a robust card database, making the game easily scalable.
+* Scriptable Objects: Implemented for a scalable card database.

-Turn-Based Logic: Implementation of complex game states (Start, Draw, Action, and Discard phases).
+* Turn-Based Logic: Managed through complex game states including Draw, Action, and Attack phases.

-Dynamic UI: A responsive user interface that updates in real-time based on the player's hand and game actions.

-Deck Management: Custom systems for shuffling, drawing, and discarding cards using controlled randomization.
+* Deck Management: Custom systems for shuffling, drawing, and discard pile mechanics.

+* Dynamic UI: Real-time responsive interface that tracks health, energy, and card stats.

 https://github.com/user-attachments/assets/d5882d13-cb66-4bd1-8299-a96f95fc33f0